David Arquette: Career

-Acting career
+Acting

-Arquette appeared in a number of movies in the 1990s, including Buffy the Vampire Slayer (1992), Airheads (1994) and Never Been Kissed (1999).
+Arquette appeared in a number of films in the 1990s, including Buffy the Vampire Slayer (1992), Airheads (1994) and Never Been Kissed (1999).
 He had guest spots on television shows like Blossom (1992), Beverly Hills, 90210 (1992) and Friends (1996).
 Arquette achieved his biggest success in the horror/slasher film franchise Scream.
 It was during the filming of the first film in 1996 that he first met his future wife, Courteney Cox.
 The couple married in 1999; together, they appeared in a 2003 advertisement for Coke and formed the production company Coquette (both a portmanteau of their last names and a word meaning a flirty woman), which has produced a number of films and television series, including Daisy Does America, Dirt and Cougar Town.
 Arquette guest starred alongside Cox on Cougar Town in 2012.

 Arquette appeared in the Sega video game ESPN NFL 2K5, voicing himself as a "celebrity adversary" and manager of his own team, the Los Angeles Locos, as well as appearing as an unlockable character in Season Mode.
 He also appeared in the 2001 EA video game SSX Tricky, as the voice of lead character Eddie.
 He also starred in See Spot Run in 2001.
 Arquette starred in the 2007 ABC comedy series In Case of Emergency, which was canceled after one season.
 Since then, he has appeared in the 2008 film Hamlet 2 and reprised his role in Scream 4, again acting alongside Cox.
 He appeared alongside his sister in the TV show Medium in January 2011.

 He appeared in Rascal Flatts' music video for their song "Why Wait" in 2010.
 Arquette, a well known horror fan, made his directorial debut with 2007's The Tripper and has signed on to direct Glutton, a 3D psychological thriller.
 The film began shooting in July 2011 in Canada.
 Arquette appeared on the 13th season of Dancing with the Stars, partnered with two-time champion Kym Johnson.
 He was eliminated on November 1, 2011.
 On October 7, 2013, Arquette's new show Dream School, in which he plays a mentor to high risk kids in L.A., premiered on the Sundance Channel.
 In 2017, he starred in the reboot of Sigmund and the Sea Monsters as Captain Barnabus.
 In May 2020, it was confirmed that Arquette would be reprising his role as Dewey Riley for the fifth Scream film, which was directed by Matt Bettinelli-Olpin and Tyler Gillett.
 The film was released on January 14, 2022.

+Arquette has appeared on The Howard Stern Show many times, including multiple times as the show's celebrity intern.
+Arquette purchased the rights to Bozo the Clown in 2021 and has plans to revive the character.